Focal Point Enhanced Metal Removal

 The first installation of this system was in 2018 at the Point Loma Naval Weapons Station in Point Loma, California.
 Stormwater testing and analysis is currently underway at the facility.
 Demonstration of this technology shows a sustainable method to reduce particulate and heavy metal contaminant concentrations.
 Each system can be customized for variable site conditions.

-If interested in using the Hybrid-LID BMP for a retrofit or on a new construction project, please contact California Filtration Specialists for a site visit and design assistance.
+If interested in using the Focal Point EMR for a retrofit or on a new construction project, please contact California Filtration Specialists for a site visit and design assistance.